TRD Cold Air Intake (PTR03-89100) Fits 2010 – 2018+ 4Runners

 TRD CAI Price:

-One special feature of this intake is that is has a vacuum indicator that indicates when the intake/ filter should be serviced.
-The TRD CAI is one of the best additions you can make when it comes to aftermarket engine parts and performance.
+The TRD CAI is a great addition you can make when it comes to aftermarket engine parts and performance.

 What the TRD Cold Air Intake Features

 - Superior Power and Performance when coupled with Exhaust